Middle Age: A Romance

-Middle Age : A Romance is a bestselling 2001 novel by Joyce Carol Oates.
+Middle Age : A Romance is a 2001 novel by Joyce Carol Oates.

-Plot introduction
+Plot

-Adam Berendt, a cryptic yet charismatic sculptor, passes away.
+Adam Berendt, a cryptic yet charismatic sculptor, dies.
 The novel expounds the peculiar relationships that he had with the other women in the neighbourhood.

-Plot summary

 In Salthill-on-Hudson, a New York City suburb for the wealthy and middle-aged, Adam Berendt, a charismatic sculptor, drowns in a river as he tries to rescue children on a Fourth of July cookout.

 Before his cremation, we learn that Marina Troy, owner of a small book store, was infatuated with him.
 Over the years he had bought many books from her shop to support her financially, and lately he had bequeathed to her a house of his in the mountains.
 Roger Cavanagh, Adam's lawyer, forges his will and Marina agrees to sign it, hence making it legal.
 Camille Hoffmann, married to Lionel, had an affair with Adam.
 She is described as an innocent girl, rescued by Lionel from a frat rape years back.
 At Adam's cremation, she breaks down, and back at their house it is clear that their marriage is rocky.
 After eerily dreaming of Adam, his dog Apollo crops up in their kitchen.

 At the same time, Abigail Des Pres, another suburban, stalks her teenaged son Jared Tierney, then invites him for dinner in her hotel room.
 Jared, an angry teenager, appears to be worried about Apollo.
 It is learnt that her ex-husband, Harry Tierney, is a fiercely mean man.
 Abigail and her son get into a car accident as she drives him back to his campus.
 Simultaneously, Roger Cavanagh attends his teenaged daughter Robin's hockey match after running late.
 Abigail then summons him because of the accident; Jared is spiteful.
 Roger and Abigail flirt, only to be interrupted by Apollo.
 Then Roger has dinner with his aggressive daughter; they spend the night at a motel.
 The next day she taunts him, pretending to be pregnant and confessing that was in jest.
 A few days later, Roger calls Abigail and finds out that she is away for the summer.

 A little later, Augusta Cutler, another suburban, goes to the rescued child's house and makes a fuss as she, too, was in love with Adam.
 She decides to leave her husband Owen, since he never seems to pay attention to her.